horizoncd/horizoncd.github.io/docs/tutorials/custom-ci.md

 ![pipeline](/image/pipeline.png)
 * Git step: use token to pull source code.
 * Compile step: compile and package the source code, such as `mvn clean package`, `go build`, `docker build`, etc.
-* Image step: build image from dockerfile to store the artifact and push it to registry.
+* Image step: build image from dockerfile to store artifact and push it to registry.
 * Deploy step: assemble pipeline output and callback horizon api.

 ## How to customize your CI